 Among adults recovering from Guillain-Barre syndrome:

-- About 80 percent can walk independently six months after diagnosis
+About 80% can walk independently six months after diagnosis

-- About 60 percent fully recover motor strength one year after diagnosis
+About 60% fully recover motor strength one year after diagnosis

-- About 5 to 10 percent have very delayed and incomplete recovery
+About 5% to 10% have very delayed and incomplete recovery

 Coping and support